HotSpot

 1. Base case - the block level thermal model:

-and outputs the corresponding transient temperatures onto a
+corresponding transient temperatures onto a temperature trace file.

-temperature trace file.
-There is also an option to output the final
+There is also an option to output the final steady state temperatures

-temperature trace file 'gcc.ttrace' are given below.
-First let us
+to generate the temperature trace file 'gcc.ttrace' are given below.

-run the simulations with a set of default model parameters listed
+First, let us run the simulations with a set of default model parameters

 temperatures onto a file.
 This is done by: